trifectatechfoundation/teach-rs/slides/E-async-web.md

 layout: default
 ---
 # In this module
-- Introduction to concurrency
+- Introduction Rust `async` programming
 - The `Future` type
-- `async fn`s and `async` blocks
-- How futures are run with an executor
-- Trade offs when using `async`
+- The `async` and `await` keywords
 - Intro to `futures` and `tokio`
-- Introduction to Rocket and Axum
+- Introduction to the Axum web framework

 ---
 layout: default
 ---
 # Learning objectives
-- Understand the mechanics of async/await from a high-level point of view
+- Understand the mechanics of `async`/`await` from a high-level point of view
-- Understand the reason of Rust's implementation of async
+- Understand the reason of Rusts implementation of `async`
+- Understand the trade-offs concerning Rust `async` programming
-- Work with Futures using the Tokio runtime
+- Work with `Future`s using the Tokio runtime
 - Apply knowledge on `async` Rust in a web context

 <!-- List this module's learning objectives -->